Bible Question:

 Bible Answer:

-The next major attempt that we know about occurred at the start of His ministry.
-Satan tried to motivate Jesus to sin when He was out in the wilderness for 40 days without food (MAtt.
-4:2).
+The next major attempt occurred at the start of Jesus’ ministry.
+Satan tried to motivate Jesus to sin when He was in the wilderness for 40 days without food (Matthew 4:2).
 Satan tempted Jesus three times.
-Each time he hoped Jesus would sin, but each time Jesus quoted scripture to him.
-Jesus never gave in to sin.
-If Satan had been able to motivate Jesus to sin, Satan would have won; Jesus would have become a sinner, and His death would have been meaningless.
-He would not have been a perfect person and would not have been able to forgive our sins.
+Each time he hoped Jesus would sin, but each time Jesus quoted Scripture to him.
+Jesus never sinned.
+If Satan had been able to motivate Jesus to sin, Satan would have won.
+Jesus then would have become a sinner and His death would have been meaningless.
+He would not have been our Savior and Lord.
 Jesus’ death would not have had any value.

 Satan’s Lost Power

-The scriptures tell us that Satan is in control of this world for a while.
+That is, the Scriptures tell us that Satan is in control of this world right now.
 God is allowing Satan to have control.
 This truth can be found in many passages.
 Here are some of them.

 . . . in which you formerly walked according to the course of this world, according to the prince of the power of the air, of the spirit that is now working in the sons of disobedience.
-(NASB) Eph.
-2:2
+Ephesians 2:2 (NASB)

 . . . in whose case the god of this world has blinded the minds of the unbelieving so that they might not see the light of the gospel of the glory of Christ, who is the image of God.
-(NASB) 2 Cor.
-4:4
+2 Corinthians 4:4 (NASB)

 Satan is called the prince of the power of the air, the ruler of this world, the god of this world, and then we are told that the world lies in his power.
 It is very clear who is being allowed to have control.
-But Satan does not have absolute power.
+But Satan does not have absolute power or control.
 It is only for a while.

 Victory Over Death

-When Jesus died on the cross, God was finally able to forgive our sins forever, and to rescue us from spiritual death (1 Cor.
-15:54-57).
-But the wonderful truth is that Jesus rescued us from Satan’s control.
+When Jesus died on the cross, God’ wrath over our sin was finally satisfied.
+He was now able to completely forgive the sins of every believer forever, and to rescue believers from spiritual death (1 Corinthians 15:54-57).
+In addition, another wonderful truth is that Jesus rescued us from Satan’s control.

 Therefore, since the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil . . .
-(NASB) Heb.
-2:14
+Hebrews 2:14 (NASB)

-Satan can blind the spiritual eyes of the world (2 Cor.
-4:4) and prevent men and women from understanding the scriptures (Matt.
-13:19).
-Satan used to control death, but not anymore.
+Satan can blind the spiritual eyes of the world (2 Corinthians 4:4) and prevent men and women from understanding that they can be saved by faith in Jesus Christ (Matthew 13:19).
+Satan used to control death by tempting people to sin, thus proving that every person born serves death.
+But since Christ died for our sins, believers are forgiven.
+Therefore, even if the devil’s temptations succeed in causing a believer to sin, that believer will not die a spiritual death and go to hell.
 Men and women can now live forever with God.
-Without the death and resurrction of Jesus, every man and woman faced living forever in the Lake of Fire (Rev. 20:11-15).
-Now by believing or trusting in Jesus to forgive their sins, men and women can now be forgiven and live forever with God.
+Without the death and resurrection of Jesus, every man and woman faced living forever in the Lake of Fire (Revelation 20:11-15).
+Now by believing and trusting in Jesus to forgive their sins, men and women can now be forgiven and live forever with God.

 Conclusion: